|

 I woke up late again,

-vision of my ultra-comfy queen sized bed at home and grinned knowing
+brief vision of my ultra-comfy queen sized bed at home and grinned

-that I would be there soon.
-We had purposely left the afternoon open,
+knowing that I would be there soon.
+We had purposely left the

-in case we decided to do some last minute sight seeing before we hopped
+afternoon open, in case we decided to do some last minute sight seeing

 We spent the afternoon